OpenEducationAnalytics/OpenEducationAnalytics/README.md

 * role assignment of "Owner" on the Azure subscription you're using

 ### Setup
-You can setup a fully functional test environment with a test data set in 3 steps:
+You can setup this fully functional reference architecture (which includes test data sets for basic examples of usage) in 3 steps:
 1) Open cloud shell in your azure subscription (use ctrl+click on the button below to open in a new page)\
 [![Launch Cloud Shell](https://azurecomcdn.azureedge.net/mediahandler/acomblog/media/Default/blog/launchcloudshell.png "Launch Cloud Shell")](https://shell.azure.com/bash)
 1) Download this repo to your azure clouddrive \